nlweb-ai/MSR-Web-Verbs/README.md

 ## Web verbs for NLWeb

-This repository contains prototypes to show a potential path for developers to build an agent-operable World Wide Web.
+This repository contains **proof-of-concept demonstrations** to show a potential path for developers to build an agent-operable World Wide Web.

 Today, a user performs an operation on the web by making a web-API call or interacting with a sequence of HTML elements using a browser.
-Imagine that developers can wrap these web APIs and browser interactions into functions (which we call "web verbs") and ingest these functions in NLWeb's vector database.
+Imagine that developers wrap these web APIs and browser interactions into functions (which we call "web verbs") and ingest these functions in NLWeb's vector database.
 This will pave a promising path toward a realistic agentic web because every user task becomes a coding task, which LLMs are very good at.

 ## A video demo
 To show this vision, we have implemented 50 web verbs across various websites as Java functions.
 Using the agent mode in VS Code, we let the agent generate a solution according to the following description.
 The video shows the execution result.